unstoppabledomains/docs/src/integrations/get-test-domain.md

 ![](../.gitbook/assets/integrations/get-test-domain/step-4.png)

-**IMPORTANT: If transaction takes more gas than expected (more than 200,000 gwei to call the claim method) or fails, that domain name may be already claimed.
+**IMPORTANT: If transaction takes more gas than expected (more than 200,000 gas to call the claim method) or fails, that domain name may be already claimed.
 Double check it's available and [contact us](https://discord.gg/b6ZVxSZ9Hn) if you continue to have problems.**

 ![](../.gitbook/assets/integrations/get-test-domain/step-4-1.png)